Should you wish to sit next to Empress Elisabeth, fly above Vienna, or see what AI can do with Mozart, then I have a few suggestions for you…

 Special exhibitions

 Vienna has become a stop for some of the immersive and/or interactive exhibitions that now tour the world.
-Current examples include:
+For example, the Marx Halle often hosts one with the Last Days of Pompeii arriving in early October, 2024.

 P.S.
 A fair few places offer what we might call a virtual tour of Vienna or of specific locations within the city without the need to leave your home.
 Here some suggestions.